The Situation Room

 Evidence is provided with any given Security Incident to corroborate a SOC analyst investigation and ultimately the Security Incident.

-Evidence is included by the SOC analysts with a timestamp of when it was added building a timeline.
+Evidence may be included by the SOC analysts or by a user and will display a timestamp of when it was added building a timeline.
 Evidence may include:

 • Alert data - vendor/product alerts and/or Samurai platform alerts